ezequielgm25/Resources/README.md

 3.-GitHub - > Hector Medina

-4.-Algorithms and Data Structures with C# -> Jose Merchol

-5.-Improving the basics with C# -> Jose Merchol and Ezequiel Garcia
+4.-Improving the basics with C# -> Jose Merchol and Ezequiel Garcia

-6.-Collections C# ->Eddy Rodney
+5.-Collections C# ->Eddy Rodney

-7.-Introduction to WPF (Windows Presentation Foundation) -> Jose Merchol
+6.-Introduction to WPF (Windows Presentation Foundation) -> Jose Merchol

-8.-Building your own Portfolio with Bootstrap. -> Ezequiel Garcia and Jose Merchol
+7.-Building your own Portfolio with Bootstrap. -> Ezequiel Garcia and Jose Merchol

-9.-Quering SQL -> Ezequiel Garcia and Eddy Rodney
+8.-Quering SQL -> Ezequiel Garcia and Eddy Rodney

-10.-LINQ ->Jose Merchol and Rodney Balbuena
+9.-LINQ ->Jose Merchol and Rodney Balbuena

-11.-Entity Framework -> Ezequiel Garcia and Jose Merchol
+10.-Entity Framework -> Ezequiel Garcia and Jose Merchol

 How it works: